jveitchmichaelis/deeplabel/README.md

 Currently you can import data in the following formats:

 * Darknet (provide image list and names)
-* COCO (provide an annotation .json file)
+* COCO (provide an annotation .json file and image folder)
 * MOT
 * TFRecord (parsing works, but full import is not possible yet)
-* Pascal VOC Coming soon!
+* Pascal VOC

 ## Data export